kHarshit/media-filesize-estimator/CONTRIBUTING.md

 ### Checks

-Many checks are configured for this project.
+Many checks are configured for this project. `make test` runs tests.
 Command `make check-codestyle` will check black, isort and darglint.
 The `make check-safety` command will look at the security of your code.

 Comand `make lint` applies all checks.